Warzone2100/warzone2100/doc/PIE.md

 Each connector must be on a separate line and must be indented with a tab.
 It contains the x, y, and z coordinates of a connector.
 Note that unlike in point coordinates, the Z coordinate denotes "up".

-### MATERIALS (PIE 3 only)

-> MATERIALS 1.0 1.0 1.0 1.0 1.0 1.0 1.0 1.0 1.0 20

-Optional.
-Specifies the material properties of a mesh.
-The nine first values give the RGB values for ambient, diffuse and specular lighting, respectively.
-The last value sets shininess.

 ### ANIMOBJECT (PIE 3 only)